 After that, they are placed into one of two cohorts.
-One cohort will take their nursing courses at the Clemson University Nursing building, under the guidance of Clemson faculty, and complete their clinical rotations across multiple GHS campuses.
+One cohort will take their nursing courses at the Clemson University Nursing building, under the guidance of Clemson faculty, and complete their clinical rotations across multiple Prisma Health campuses.
 These students will take summer courses and graduate in December rather than May.
-The other cohort will take junior and senior nursing courses on Clemson’s main campus and complete their clinical rotations at health systems across the Upstate, including GHS, and will graduate in May.
+The other cohort will take junior and senior nursing courses on Clemson’s main campus and complete their clinical rotations at health systems across the Upstate, including Prisma Health, and will graduate in May.

-This collaboration is made possible through the GHS Health Sciences Center, a shared academic health center established in partnership with GHS, Clemson, Furman University and USC to address health concerns, workforce needs and health delivery gaps.
-GHS works with its academic partners to help educate thousands of students each year at GHS sites, including nursing, medical, pharmacy and allied health students.
+This collaboration is made possible through the Prisma Health Health Sciences Center, a shared academic health center established in partnership with Prisma Health, Clemson, Furman University and USC to address health concerns, workforce needs and health delivery gaps.
+Prisma Health works with its academic partners to help educate thousands of students each year at Prisma Health sites, including nursing, medical, pharmacy and allied health students.

 The Health Sciences Center’s mission is to “improve the well-being of our communities through collaborative education, inquiry and innovation,” said Thames.
 “Key to our success is shared space and resources that remove barriers and foster collaboration.”
 For example, the connector between the Clemson University Nursing building and USC School of Medicine Greenville is home to creative collaborative spaces that will facilitate a team-oriented approach to education, research and innovation among all four Health Sciences Center partners.